-The first ever Catholic Church built in Iloilo and the birthplace of the feverish Dinagyang Festival, San Jose church was my second stop in Iloilo.
+The first ever Catholic Church built in Iloilo and the birthplace of the feverish Dinagyang Festival, San Jose Church was my second stop in Iloilo City.

 It turned out that the church was far more interesting than the plaza, which was really my intended destination.

-The modular-looking cathedral was built in 1617 by the Augustinian Order.
+The modular-looking San Jose Church was built in 1617 by the Augustinian Order.
 Its symmetrical façade features two bell towers punched with a regular rhythm of arched and round windows.
 Its Byzantine-Neoclassic design was based on Spain’s Church of Valencia del Cid.

-The image of the Nuestra Señora del Rosario, which is the center of the thundering Dinagyang Festival, is housed along with a dozen more religious treasures within the church.
+The image of the Nuestra Señora del Rosario, which is the center of the much hyped Dinagyang Festival, is housed along with a dozen more religious treasures within San Jose Church.

-The gates were closed during my visit, but I was still able to get inside the next day when I was told that visitors could enter through its side doors.
+The gates were closed during my visit, but I was still able to get inside San Jose Church the next day when I was told that visitors could enter through its side doors.